wubigo/wubigo.github.io/back/content/post/lang-go-notes/index.md

 In Go, a simple rule governs which identifiers are exported and which are not: exported identifiers start with an upper-case letter

+Package-level names like the types and constants declared in one file of a package are visible to all the other files of the package, as if the source code were all in a single file

 # CSP

 “Another lineage among Go’s ancestors, and one that makes Go distinctive among recent programming languages,